 - I like to place them about an inch apart on a parchment lined cookie sheet, or pizza pan.

 - It's important to get the dough cold before you bake so that they don't spread too much.
 Place the scones in the freezer, or fridge for about a half hour before you preheat the oven to 400°.

 - Bake for 20-25 minutes, or until they are lightly browned, or spring back when you press on them.
 I like mine a little crispy on the outside, so I bake mine closer to 425°.

 Espresso Glaze (I like to keep the consistency thick.
 You will need to allow time for the glaze to harden.)
 Make sure the scones are cooled, or the glaze will run off.

 - After the scones have cooled, add 1 tbsp espresso powder to a cup of powdered sugar and stir to combine.

 - Stir in 1 tbsp water and stir until smooth.
-You may need to add more water until it's a thick consistency, just thin enough to drizzle it over the cooled scones.
+You may need to add more water until it's a thick consistency, but just thin enough to drizzle it over the cooled scones.
 Or, you can dip the tops of the individual scones in the glaze.

 What are you reading?
 Have you been inspired to cook anything after reading a good book?
 If so, I want to know all about it!